minimaxwell/cdl-bpf/Readme.md

 # Identify DNS datagrams

 DNS acts on port 53.
-Let's do the dance once again of loading the UDP header in the corresponding C structure `struct udphdr`, whose definition can be found here.
+Let's do the dance once again of loading the UDP header in the corresponding C structure `struct udphdr`, whose definition can be found [here](https://elixir.bootlin.com/linux/v6.17.7/source/include/uapi/linux/udp.h#L23)

 Add a check for port 53, keeping in mind that the port field is a 2 byte value in network endianness !

 _image _

+After passing everything that isn't port 53, don't forget to update our `offset` variable.

 # Identify DNS requests